Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 8. Bob’s SBC recognizes the `101` prefix on the Caller-ID and forwards the call to CIDVV_B.

 9. **CIDVV_B**:
-   - Reognizes the leading `101` as a Vetting Token Check call
+   - Recognizes the leading `101` as a Vetting Token Check call
    - Strips the leading `101`.
    - Observes that the remaining Caller-ID (`12953388433`) matches a recently cached vetting token.
    - Responds with **486 Busy Here** to signal a successful vet.